-Recent events in Flint, Michigan, have people across the country asking questions about lead in drinking water.
+Events in Flint, Michigan, had people across the country asking questions about lead in drinking water.
 Could it happen here?
 It is very unlikely, for several reasons:

 Senior Environmental Chemist Connie Sanchez tests water samples on an instrument that can detect contaminants to the level of a few parts per trillion.
 DSRSD's lab uses this instrument to test tap water samples for lead and copper.